Whimsy Stick

 The Two Drives Every Husky Carries

-In fact, Huskies have two distinct drive systems.
-And most owners only address one.
-First, the aerobic pull-drive (the run-forever instinct) gets fed by walks, hikes, and bikejor.
-So that is the part owners notice and try to satisfy.
-However, Huskies also carry a prey drive that was never fully bred out of them.
-For example, look at any escape video where a Husky takes off after a squirrel and refuses to recall.
+Huskies carry two distinct drive systems.
+Most owners only address one.
+The aerobic pull-drive-the run-forever instinct-gets fed by walks, hikes, and bikejor.
+That is the part owners notice and try to satisfy.
+But Huskies also carry a prey drive that was never fully bred out of them.
+Watch any escape video where a Husky takes off after a squirrel and refuses to recall.
 That is the second drive showing up.

-Specifically, the prey drive in Huskies sits underneath the more obvious endurance drive.
-Also, most owners never notice it because their daily routine (walks, dog park, fetch) does not provoke it.
-So it sits there, unmet, generating background pressure that shows up as destructive chewing, fence digging, escape attempts, and the legendary Husky vocal protest at 6am.
+The prey drive sits underneath the more obvious endurance drive.
+Most owners never notice it because their daily routine-walks, dog park, fetch-does not provoke it.
+It sits there, unmet, generating background pressure that shows up as destructive chewing, fence digging, escape attempts, and the legendary Husky vocal protest at 6am.
+The ASPCA dog behavior guidance notes that under-stimulated working breeds reliably redirect unmet drive into destructive or escape behavior.

-Structured flirt pole work hits both systems.
-Specifically, the chase phase satisfies the prey instinct directly.
-Then the intensity of the burst engages the aerobic system anaerobically, which produces real fatigue.
-Plus the capture phase completes the predatory motor pattern.
-That produces the mental satisfaction walks alone cannot reach.
+In contrast, structured flirt pole work hits both systems.
+The chase phase satisfies the prey instinct directly.
+Burst intensity engages the aerobic system anaerobically, which produces real fatigue.
+The capture phase completes the predatory motor pattern-and that produces the mental satisfaction walks alone cannot reach.
 For more on channeling this drive without suppressing it, see how to train a high prey drive dog.

 Key Takeaway